 The capital adequacy ratios of the Group and of the Bank are computed in accordance with Bank Negara Malaysia's Capital Adequacy Framework (Capital Components and Basel II - Risk-weighted Assets).
 The Group and the Bank have adopted the Standardised Approach for Credit Risk and Market Risk, and the Basic Indicator Approach for Operational Risk.
 The minimum regulatory capital adequacy requirement is 8% for the risk-weighted capital ratio.

-Excludes collective assessment allowance on impaired loans restricted from Tier 2 capital of the Bank of RM5,471,000 (2015: RM1,808,000).
+Excludes collective assessment allowance which is restricted from Tier 2 capital of the Bank of RM4,637,000 (2016: RM5,471,000).

 The breakdown of risk-weighted assets ("RWA") by each major risk category is as follows: